graste/params/README.md

 Array wrapper object that eases the retrieval of values.
 It provides a `get` method that can return a default value if the given key is missing.
-In addition to the usage as a normal array and the various `get`, `set`, `has` etc. methods Parameters defines a `search($expression)` method that allows the retrieval of values by providing more or less complex expressions.
+In addition to the usage as a normal array and the various `get`, `set`, `has` etc. methods Parameters defines a `getValues($expression)` method that allows the retrieval of values by providing more or less complex expressions.
 You can easily retrieve values from nested arrays or get several values from different nesting levels with one call.
 There are traits for convenient creation of configurable classes.